openstax/napkin-notes/phil/show-and-tell.md

   - so, we have developers maintain the selectors by having to write our own tests
 - Selenium is fragile because of lack of abstraction
   - QA needs to do higher-level "things", and occasionally doing low-level tasks
-  - so, we have things like "create and publish an assignment"
+  - so, we have things like "create and publish an assignment" (see "Helper Docs" link above)
 - Selenium doesn't do code coverage
-  - coverage is nice for unit tests so we added a way to do it for Selenium tests too!
+  - coverage is nice for unit tests so we added a way to do it for Selenium tests too! (see "Coverage" link above)
 - Selenium doesn't have a debugger
-  - So, we added one
+  - So, we added one (see "Video" link above)
-- Selenium does
 - ES6 is async and requires things like Promises
   - So, we added support for ES7 async (& got it to work in the debugger too!)

 - We split the helpers into screens.
-Each helper assumes you are already on the current screen and only has operations for how to leave the screen.
+Each helper assumes you are already on the current screen and only has operations for how to leave the screen. (see "Helper Docs" link above)

 ### Source Code in Production